swanux/Helen/README.md

 Here is the changelog of every update.
 For further details you can always check https://github.com/swanux/hsuite/releases

 **v0.4 | Aphrodite**
-*Note: This version is foucuses on new techniques rather than overall stability.*
+*Note: This version is foucusing on new techniques rather than overall stability.*

     * Rewritten the complete program in GTK3
     * Beautiful new logos by Seh